City Centre Ajman: Phase Two

 Phase two of the redevelopment will commence in April 2018 and is scheduled for completion in early 2019.
 During this period, the older structure's architecture and interior design will be upgraded to blend in with the style of the new section.
 Additional two level car parks will also be built, taking the mall's total number of parking spaces to 3,300 including outdoor bays.
 The number of screens at VOX Cinemas will be increased further, from nine to 14.

 Shopping

 The mall has 79 retail outlets.
 Anchor stores include a Carrefour hypermarket, a Centrepoint department store and a branch of Swedish fashion chain H&M, Luxury beauty retailer Areej, British retailer Early Learning Centre and sportswear chain Sun & Sand Sports.
 The other stores in the mall are fashion clothing, jewellery, watches, shoes, eyewear, perfumes and cosmetics, consumer electronics, and educational toys from British retailer Early Learning Centre.
 There is also a currency exchange (bureau de change), as well as Etisalat and Du telecoms outlets.

 Dining

-City Centre Ajman houses 18 dining venues including the franchises Mado Café, Nando's, Pizza Express, Tim Horton's, Gérard Café, Starbucks, KFC, McDonald's and Cinnabon.
+City Centre Ajman houses 18 dining venues including the franchises Mado Café, Paul Café, Il Forno, Tim Horton's, Gérard Café, Starbucks, KFC, McDonald's and Cinnabon.